the episode

 Kimberly Faith: That’s right.
 So let’s talk about what humility is and what it isn’t.
 You just mentioned it’s not being a doormat.
 It’s not self hatred or self deprecation.
 It’s not passivity or weakness or insecurity.

-John McLarty: Think one of the things is being thankful to God and understanding our position of that we’re sinners saved by grace through faith and that God is great and that it’s just a blessing to be able to have a relationship with him, to serve him.
-And just to kind of not I talk about people being put in our place like That’s kind of a fearful thing.
+John McLarty: I think one of the things is being thankful to God and understanding our position that we’re sinners saved by grace through faith and that God is great and that it’s just a blessing to be able to have a relationship with him, to serve him.
+And just to kind of not talk about people being put in our place like that’s kind of a fearful thing.
 But just kind of knowing that we’re the creature and God is the creator.

 Kimberly Faith: That is a great way to put it.
 We talked about I think it was the last podcast, we talked about the difference between righteousness and self righteousness, right, true righteousness.
-You know, even to understand that our righteousness, whether that’s positional or practice righteousness, comes from God.
+You know, even to understand that our righteousness, whether that’s positional or practiced righteousness, comes from God.
 You know, it’s not our good works.
-It’s God’s good work in us.
+It’s God’s good work in us, right?

 Kimberly Faith: So interesting.

-Like it.
+John McLarty: Yeah.
+Clothed with humility.
+I like it.
 That means if we’re clothed, you recognize my clothing.
-Right.
-You got a

-Kimberly Faith: God, but made himself of no reputation, taking the form of a bond servant, a slave, coming in the likeness of men and being found in appearance as a man, he humbled himself and became obedient to the point of death, even the death of the cross.
+Kimberly Faith: Right.
+You have a plaid shirt on, I’ve got a sweater on.
+It’s interesting you say that because the phrase clothed with humility refers to a servant putting on an apron, just like Jesus did when he washed the disciples’ feet.
+And then Philippians 2:5-8 says, let this mind be in you, which was also in Christ Jesus, who being in the form of God, did not consider it robbery to be equal of God, but made himself of no reputation, taking the form of a bond servant, a slave, coming in the likeness of men and being found in appearance as a man, he humbled himself and became obedient to the point of death, even the death of the cross.

 John McLarty: Well, there you go.
 That’s our great example.